jasproudis/Visaulization-and-Comunication/README.md

 This repository includes two projects from a lesson in the MSc Data Science program at AUEB: a team project and an individual (atomic) project.

-## Team Project
-## Understanding Migrant Deaths and Survivors: A Decade of Data
+## Team Project: Understanding Migrant Deaths and Survivors: A Decade of Data